hrovira/proforma/README.md

 ```

 #### TornadoWeb
+> These commands should be executed from within project root

 ```bash
    # start tornado to provide web services and authentication
    # tornado.config (see below) specifies properties used by Python web services